Darren Sproles

-Darren Lee Sproles (born June 20, 1983) is an American football executive and former running back and return specialist who is a personnel consultant for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at Kansas State, where he is the all-time leading rusher, and was drafted by the San Diego Chargers in the fourth round of the 2005 NFL Draft.
+Darren Lee Sproles (born June 20, 1983) is an American professional football executive and former running back.
+He is now a personnel consultant for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Kansas State Wildcats, earning first-team All-American honors and becoming the school's all-time leading rusher.
+Sproles was selected by the San Diego Chargers in the fourth round of the 2005 NFL draft.
 He also played for the New Orleans Saints and the Eagles.
 He was inducted into the College Football Hall of Fame in 2021.

 Sproles was named as a kick returner on the Chargers 50th Anniversary Team.
-He joined the New Orleans Saints in free agency before the 2011 season, and broke the NFL record for most single-season all-purpose yardage the same year, with 2,696 yards.
-During that season, he set career highs with 603 yards rushing (6.9 yards per carry) and 710 yards receiving and a combined total of 9 touchdowns.
-Sproles is the first player in NFL history with 2,200+ all purpose yards in 4 different seasons (2008–2011).
-Sproles is ranked 5th in career all-purpose yards in NFL history (19,696 yards).
+He joined the New Orleans Saints in free agency before the 2011 season.
+He holds the NFL record for most single-season all-purpose yardage, with 2,696 yards in 2011.
+During that season, he set career highs with 603 yards rushing (6.9 yards per carry) and 710 yards and a combined total of nine touchdowns.
+Sproles is the only player in NFL history with 2,200+ all purpose yards in four different seasons, accomplished in four consecutive years (2008–2011).
+He is ranked 6th in career all-purpose yards in NFL history (19,696 yards).

-Early years
+Early life

+Born in Waterloo, Iowa.
 Sproles attended Olathe North High School in Olathe, Kansas.
 He has been conquering a speech impediment he has had since childhood.
 Sproles was a star in football, earning the name "Tank", after having been born at 10 lb.
 For two consecutive years, he was an All-Sunflower League honoree, All-Metro honoree, and an All-State selection.
 Additionally, he was twice named The Kansas City Star Player of the Year.
 As a senior, he was named the Kansas Hall of Fame Player of the Year and the USA Today Kansas Player of the Year.
 Throughout his high school career, Sproles rushed for 5,230 yards, averaging nearly 8.4 yards per carry and 79 touchdowns.

 Sproles was a high school All-American as selected by Student Sports Magazine.
 He was also the winner of Thomas A. Simone Trophy, given to the top big-class football player in Kansas City metro area.
 In 1999, he rushed for 2,031 yards in nine games as a junior.
 In 2000, during his senior year, Sproles rushed for 2,485 yards, scoring 49 touchdowns.
 He led his Olathe North Eagles to a 12–0 record and their fourth Kansas 6A state title in five years.